b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This label attribute is used to display Text on the element.
+	This attribute is used to display Text on the element.

 ..  code-block::